Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part5/GitHub-Docker-Runner-Azure-Part5.md

 ### Deploy self hosted GitHub Runner Container Apps

-With the pre-requirements complete, we will do the following to run and scale our self hosted GitHub runners inside of the **Container Apps Environment**:
+With the pre-requisites complete, we will do the following to run and scale our self hosted GitHub runners inside of the **Container Apps Environment**:

 - Create a self hosted GitHub runner container app inside of the container app environment
-- Create an ACA auto scaling rule
+- Create a scale rule
-- Test out our runners and dynamic scaling capabilities
+- Test out our GitHub runners and dynamic scaling capabilities

 I have prepared the following PowerShell script using **Azure-CLI** to deploy the **Container App**: [Deploy-ACA.ps1](https://github.com/Pwd9000-ML/docker-github-runner-linux/blob/master/Azure-Pre-Reqs/Deploy-ACA.ps1).